DemonDaddy22/frontend-expert/README.md

 7. [PigEmoji](./src/components/PigEmoji/README.md): You're given an HTML file with the markup for a pig emoji.
 Using only CSS, style the HTML to have the appearance of a pig emoji.
 8. [PurchaseForm](./src/components/PurchaseForm/README.md): You're given an HTML file with the markup for a purchase form, similar to the actual purchase form on AlgoExpert.
 Using only CSS, style the purchase form.
 9. [AlgooExpertProducts](./src/components/AlgooExpertProducts/README.md): You're given an HTML file containing divs representing AlgoExpert's products.
 Using only CSS, align the products in three rows.
+10. [RobotEmoji](./src/components/RobotEmoji/README.md): You're given an HTML file with the markup for a robot head emoji.
+Using only CSS, style the HTML to have the appearance of a robot emoji.

 <br />
 <br />